 Wellness goes beyond merely the absence of distress and includes being challenged, thriving, and achieving success in various aspects of personal and professional life (Wallace).
-The Department of Psychiatry strongly encourages residents to find ways to maintain their own health and wellbeing.
-Residency can be a challenging period of ongoing change, multiple demands, examinations coupled with a lack of experience of how to manage growing responsibilities.
+The Department of Psychiatry recognizes that burnout is a prevalent phenomenon of the work environment, and is committed to a ‘culture of wellbeing’, including the development of infrastructure and learning environments that support the development of a sense of professional identity, purpose, resilience and the ability to thrive in one’s career.
+We also encourage residents to find ways to maintain their health and wellbeing.
+Residency can be a challenging period of ongoing change, steep learning curves, and multiple demands, coupled with a lack of experience of how to manage growing responsibilities.
 Like all physicians, residents face an increased risk of burnout and mental health issues compared to the general population.

 Psychiatry Resident Association of Toronto (PRAT)

 PRAT offers two retreats each academic year.
-These retreats are aimed at providing residents at each training year an informal avenue to provide feedback regarding their rotation experiences to the incoming year.
+These retreats are an opportunity to come together as the larger resident (PGY1-5) community, to facilitate connection, fun and an opportunity to learn about important issues affecting physician wellbeing.
+Guest speakers focus on important topics like tackling stigma against physicians accessing mental health resources, to concepts like ‘financial wellbeing’.
+The retreat is also aimed at providing residents at each training year an informal avenue to provide feedback regarding their rotation experiences to the incoming year.
 The retreats are held off-site and without staff presence.
-Guest speakers focus on resident wellness and stress management.

 In addition to the retreats, PRAT offers social events for residents all year round.
 This can range from games night, pub night, to sessions on career planning.